direktiv/direktiv.github.io/docs/installation/database.md

 Direktiv requires a PostgreSQL 13+ database.
 It acts as datastore as well as pub/sub system between Direktiv's components.
 It has been tested with Postgres offerings from cloud providers as well as on-premise installations.
 It is recommended to use a managed Postgres service from cloud providers.
 If that is not possible Postgres can be installed in Kubernetes as well.

-To install a Postgres instance in Kubernetes we are using [CrunchyData's](https://www.crunchydata.com) operator and [helm charts](https://github.com/CrunchyData/postgres-operator-examples/).
-The following section will provide exmaples for different installation scenarions from basic testing setups to more complex high-availability configurations.
-For inidividual changes please visit the [CrunchyData Operator](https://access.crunchydata.com/documentation/postgres-operator/latest/) documentation page.
+To install a Postgres instance in Kubernetes we are using [Percona's](https://docs.percona.com/percona-operator-for-postgresql/) Postgres operator.
+The following section will provide exmaples for different installation scenarios from basic testing setups to more complex high-availability configurations.
+For inidividual changes please visit the [Percona Operator](https://docs.percona.com/percona-operator-for-postgresql/) documentation page.

 ##  Installing the Operator